Krsetyi/Y3_EPA_NHS-Staff-Survey_NLP-Hybrid-Workflow/README.md

 ## What this project does
 Helps organisations to:
 - Understand what staff are talking about in their free comments
-- Identify common themes such as:
+- Identify common themes such as: workload, leadership, teamwork, wellbeing
--   workload
--   leadership
--   teamwork
--   wellbeing
-- Detect emotional tone:
+- Detect emotional tone: frustration, pride, anxiety, optimism
--   frustration
--   pride
--   anxiety
--   optimism
 - Recognise when comments relate to more than one issue at the same time
 - Produce insights that support workforce planning, culture improvement, and staff wellbeing initiatives No real NHS data is included in this repository.
 Only example structures and placeholder files are provided